Small Business Marketing often means trying to get the best possible outcome from limited resources. It often comes down to time, or money, or both.

 Keep repeating the process.
 Once you feel like you’ve run out of those smaller goals, make a list from the bottom up using Google Docs.

-That’s your list of goal-focussed tasks.
+That’s your list of goal-focused tasks.
 All that’s left to do is prioritise, make some deadlines, and start working through the list.
 (Hint: Todoist makes this easy!)

 Here’s a visual version – click to enlarge.